Walnux/ArrowDocuments/README.md

 Arrow might change cloud and edge computing.

 ## Make Arrow small and fast
 at first glance, running single application with single task kernel on VM might cause a lot overhead and latency.
-However, We believe with moden lightweight Hypervisor technologies and other innvations in Single Task kernel as well as Arrow system we can make Arrow Instance very small and fast.
+However, We believe with moden lightweight Hypervisor technologies and other innvations in Single Task kernel as well as Arrow Services we can make Arrow Instance very small and fast.

 The performance goal for Arrow Instance is set as below: